Optical Tracking Technology Explained

 Bar Trackers vs Multi-Camera Systems

 At PS-Tech, we specialize in high-precision bar tracker systems designed for applications where reliability, stability, and measurement integrity are essential.
+These systems can be optimized under controlled, ideal conditions, ensuring maximum accuracy from the outset without the need for ongoing recalibration during use.
+This makes them particularly suitable for demanding industrial and metrology applications where consistency is critical.